Experienced Maryland Attorney Helping People Injured by Defective Auto Parts

 - The hazard or risk posed by the defect

-- Warning signs or symptom of the problem
+- Warning signs or symptoms of the problem

 - How the manufacturer will fix it